case/rdap-cctld-ts/README.md

 ## Todo

+- [ ] Nightly data updates - GH Actions
 - [ ] Figure out how to run `server.ts` on val.town
-- [ ] Nightly data updates - GH Actions
 - [ ] An HTTP + web interface
-- [ ] A unified, generated `tlds.json` file that includes all the data we need, for an eventual web interface
 - [ ] Lightweight "monitoring" checks for the ccTLD RDAP servers, which don't have the same SLAs as the generics

 ## Done

+2025-11-14:
+- [x] TLDs txt file - ignore the first line (timestamp) before saving it

+2025-11-13:
+- [x] A unified, generated `tlds.json` file that includes all the data we need, for an eventual web interface

 2025-11-12:
 - [x] Refactor to be "an API" with simple CLI & web clients